VasasA/role_watchdog/README.txt

 This module might be useful when there are multiple administrators for a site, and you need auditing or alerting of manual role changes.

-2010-04-28: the Role history tab is no longer optional.
-Going forward, 5.x will no longer be supported.

 Dependencies
 ---------------